Phone 1800 444 396

 If you are using an old Energy Super USI, this will need to be updated to reduce failed or misdirected payments when moving to pay-cycle contributions.

-If your employee has a corporate offer account, they may have provided you with an alternative USI – 23053121564123.
+If your employee has a Brighter Super Corporate Offer arrangement (previously Optimiser), they may have provided you with an alternative USI – 23053121564123.
 Please continue to use this.

 If I transition from QuickSuper to SuperChoice, will I need to update our payroll system or change the way I pay our super?